Documentation forNetwork Performance Monitor

 • Added agent support for RHEL 10.

-• Modern dashboard table widgets can now replace empty values with Unknown.
+• Modern dashboard table widgets can now replace empty values with text "Unknown" instead of a blank value.

 • Added a Nodes with polling issues report.
 The report shows all nodes with polling issues, including the node name, assigned engine, start time, error code, and error message.